DMVis/DMVis/documentation/components/bar.md

 Height of the bar.

+# Optional Attributes

-## isHeightAlongYAxis
+## isVertical

 - Type: `boolean`
+- Default: `true`

-Whether the height is along the x-axis or y-axis (i.e. horizontal or vertical bar).
+Whether the bar is vertical bar or horizontal.

-# Optional Attributes

 ## color

 - Type: `string`
-- Default: `rgb(255, 0, 0)`
+- Default: `'red'`

 Color of the bar.